Kansas City Chiefs: Hank Stram leaves team

-In 1970, the Chiefs won only seven games in their first season in the NFL and missed the playoffs.
-The following season, the Chiefs tallied a 10–3–1 record and won the AFC West Division.
+In 1970, the Chiefs went 7–5–2 and missed the playoffs.
+The next season, the Chiefs tallied a 10–3–1 record and won the AFC West Division.
 Head coach Hank Stram considered his 1971 Chiefs team as his best, but they failed to capture their championship dominance from 1969.
-Most of the pieces of the team which won Super Bowl IV two years earlier were still in place for the 1971 season.
+Most of the pieces of the team that won Super Bowl IV two years earlier were still in place for the 1971 season.
 The Chiefs tied with the Miami Dolphins for the best record in the AFC, and both teams met in a Christmas Day playoff game which the Chiefs lost 27–24 in double overtime.
 The Dolphins outlasted the Chiefs with a 37-yard field goal.
 The game surpassed the 1962 AFL Championship Game as the longest ever at 82 minutes and 40 seconds.
 The game was also the final football game at Kansas City's Municipal Stadium.

-In 1972, the Chiefs moved into the newly constructed Arrowhead Stadium at the Truman Sports Complex outside of Downtown Kansas City.
-The team's first game at Arrowhead was against the St. Louis Cardinals, a preseason game which the Chiefs won 24–14.
+In 1972, the Chiefs moved into the newly constructed Arrowhead Stadium at the Truman Sports Complex outside of downtown Kansas City.
+The team's first game at Arrowhead was against the St. Louis Cardinals, a preseason game that the Chiefs won 24–14.
 Linebacker Willie Lanier and quarterback Len Dawson won the NFL Man of the Year Award in 1972 and 1973, respectively.

-The Chiefs would not return to the post-season for the remainder of the 1970s, and the 1973 season was the team's last winning season for seven years.
-Hank Stram was fired following a 5–9 season in 1974, and many of the Chiefs' future Hall of Fame players would depart by the middle of the decade.
-From 1975 to 1988, the Chiefs had become a team that rarely won which provided Chiefs fans with nothing but futility.
+The Chiefs did not return to the post-season for the remainder of the 1970s, and the 1973 season was the team's last winning season for seven years.
+Hank Stram was fired after a 5–9 season in 1974, and many of the Chiefs' future Hall of Fame players departed by the middle of the decade.
+From 1975 to 1988, the Chiefs had become a team that rarely won, which provided Chiefs fans with nothing but futility.
 Five head coaches struggled to achieve the same success as Stram, compiling an 81–121–1 record.